Augmented reality: Social interaction

-AR can be used to facilitate social interaction.
-An augmented reality social network framework called Talk2Me enables people to disseminate information and view others' advertised information in an augmented reality way.
-The timely and dynamic information sharing and viewing functionalities of Talk2Me help initiate conversations and make friends for users with people in physical proximity.
-However, use of an AR headset can inhibit the quality of an interaction between two people if one isn't wearing one if the headset becomes a distraction.
+AR can be used to facilitate social interaction, however, use of an AR headset can inhibit the quality of an interaction between two people if one isn't wearing one if the headset becomes a distraction.

 Augmented reality also gives users the ability to practice different forms of social interactions with other people in a safe, risk-free environment.
 Hannes Kauffman, Associate Professor for virtual reality at TU Vienna, says: "In collaborative augmented reality multiple users may access a shared space populated by virtual objects, while remaining grounded in the real world.
 This technique is particularly powerful for educational purposes when users are collocated and can use natural means of communication (speech, gestures, etc.), but can also be mixed successfully with immersive VR or remote collaboration."
 Hannes cites education as a potential use of this technology.